Read more about the wide range of treatments we have on offer at Border Physio Clinic.

 - Neurological conditions including Muscular Dystrophy, Cerebral Palsy, Multiple Sclerosis, Parkinson’s Disease etc.

 This is not an exhaustive list -please contact the clinic if you need further information.
 You will be screened and assessed at the clinic prior to being offered an appointment at the pool.We are in contact with several local organisations who are supporting their clients for regular sessions e.g. the Borders branch of the Multiple Sclerosis society is providing funds for members to attend twice a month if suitable.

 Orthopaedics is the branch of medicine concerned with the musculoskeletal system.
-Our orthopaedic consultant runs a weekly clinic assessing a range of conditions from sports and trauma to degenerative conditions.
+Our orthopaedic consultant runs a monthly clinic assessing a range of conditions from sports and trauma to degenerative conditions.
 If initial consultation indicates further investigations or surgery, this can be organised.
 Joint injections of either steroid or a viscosupplementation product are also carried out.

 A Podiatrist is skilled, trained and educated to assess, diagnose and treat problems of the foot and associated structures.
 Podiatrists are able to provide advice on foot care, health education, gait analysis and footwear advice.
 Your Podiatrist can advise on workplace footwear, the right type of shoes for you, or the most suitable shoes to prevent foot problems.
 Much of the work of a podiatrist is aimed at prevention and education.
 Problems treated include plantar fasciitis, flat foot problems, fallen arches, neuromas, hammer toes and Achilles tendonitis.
 Although we do not have a podiatrist onsite at the clinic, we do refer to an experienced and well trained podiatrist locally.